Academic Programs of Study

 - Enhance your administrative & interpersonal skills

 Candidates enrolled in graduate programs in Special Education are part of the Marywood legacy for preparing special educators since 1948.
 Current faculty have many years of experience in the field and all hold credentials in the areas in which they teach.
-Every candidate is assigned a program advisor and benefits from classes that greatly have a 1:15 faculty-student ratio.
+Every candidate is assigned a program advisor and benefits from small class sizes.

 More About This Degree